'The worst of all the catastrophes' recedes in Vegas

 Courtesy Spiegelworld

-Genevieve Lanery has worked as an aerialist with "Absinthe" for the past decade.
+Genevieve Landry has worked as an aerialist with "Absinthe" for the past decade.
 She says she's grateful to be working again but knows that many other entertainers aren't as lucky.

-"It's been rough emotionally seeing the industry and community so impacted by the pandemic," Lanery said.
+"It's been rough emotionally seeing the industry and community so impacted by the pandemic," Landry said.
 "Entertaining people is our passion so now we feel even more of a responsibility to help people get out of their homes safely and to put on an amazing show to help them forget the outside world even if for just a bit."

 Big meetings are missing